tilman151/SAGAN/README.md

 # SAGAN
 TensorFlow implementation of Self Attention GAN

-Progress: SAGAN works on dummy data; working on input pipeline
+Progress: SAGAN works in theory; Convergence test is needed; Mean and variance of data set have to be calculated